niclui/writing/_posts/2021-12-31-Towards-autonomous-satellite-rendezvous-Semantic-segmentation-of-images-of-satellites.md

 ## Step 1: Labelling 3D models
 In consultation with an industry expert (Kevin Okseniuk, systems test engineer at Momentus), we identified eleven classes for our segmentation task.
-The classes include solar panels, antennas, and thrusters.
+Thrusters, antennas, and solar panels are some of the classes that we identified.
 These classes were chosen because they are crucial to automous satellite rendezvous.
 They include satellite parts that we should *avoid* during rendezvous (e.g. thrusters which produce liquid that may obstruct the view of the docking spacecraft) and parts that we should *fixate on* (e.g. the launch vehicle adapter - the bottom ring of the satellite which provides a good grip point for the docking spacecraft).